Research and Policy Analyst

 Overview: Reporting to the Senior Director of Research and Policy, the Research and Policy Analyst will be responsible for collecting, analyzing, and interpreting West Virginia-specific higher education data in order to provide accurate and meaningful information to stakeholders.
 As an integral member of the agency’s research team, the position works closely with colleagues to support data-driven decision making at the agency and campus levels by producing executive summaries, research reports and interactive data tools for both technical and non-technical audiences.

 Duties and Responsibilities: Fulfills data requests from a variety of interested parties, such as internal Commission and Council staff, campus administrators, education researchers, and state legislators.
 Synthesizes research needs into salient, specific data requests to internal data programmers, followed by analyzing, interpreting, and presenting the data in a meaningful manner.
 Produces annual agency reports and data resources including statutorily mandated higher education reports and the public facing web-based data portal.
-Conducts general research (descriptive and inferential statistics, surveys, etc.) on topics related to student access and success and institutional effectiveness.
-Presents findings to interested stakeholders and at conferences.
-Provides direct support and training to campus institutional research personnel.
+Supports data-driven decision making at the campus level by providing direct support and training to institutional research personnel.

 Preferred Knowledge, skills and abilities:

-The ability to use statistical and reporting packages such as SPSS, SAS, Strata, Tableau and Argos is desired.
+Experience with the use of statistical and reporting packages such as SPSS, Tableau and Argos is desired.
 Knowledge of SQL and/or PL/SQL is preferred but not required.
+Training in the use of Tableau and Argos may be provided by the agency.

 Required Knowledge skills and abilities:

-- Ability to learn new data analysis and reporting software and advanced proficiency in Microsoft Office suite are required.
+Ability and willingness to learn new data analysis and reporting software and advanced proficiency in Microsoft Office suite are required.

 Salary Range: Competitive salary, commensurate with experience.